StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 To support component actions from StackState, the SolarWinds server needs to be accessible from the user's browser.
 {% endhint %}

-Links to SolarWinds detail dashboards are created as [component actions](../../use/stackstate-ui/perspectives/topology-perspective.md#actions) attached to SolarWinds components.
-This allows users to easily access more information from SolarWinds when needed.
+Links to SolarWinds detail dashboards are created as [component actions](../../use/stackstate-ui/perspectives/topology-perspective.md#actions) attached to SolarWinds components providing easy access more information from SolarWinds when needed.

 ### Open source